waa/mtx-changer-python/README.md

 # echo $?
 1
 ```
-The transfer command uses the drive device as the destination slot, and does not use the drive index (X), but it must be present.
+The transfer command uses the drive device parameter as the destination slot, and does not use the drive index (X), but it must be present.